-- Formally recognizes Advocacy Ambassadors during the Mid-Year Forum Opening Session and welcome reception and dinner;
+- Formally recognizes Advocacy Ambassadors during the Mid-Year Forum Opening Session and welcome reception and dinner

 - Offers a dedicated session for program participants, L.E.A.P.
-Forward (Leadership, Engagement, Advocacy, Practice Management);
+Forward (Leadership, Engagement, Advocacy, Practice Management)

-- Extends a special invitation to Advocacy Ambassadors to attend both the Surgical Scope Fund and OPHTHPAC receptions for significantly reduced contributions;
+- Extends a special invitation to Advocacy Ambassadors to attend both the Surgical Scope Fund and OPHTHPAC® receptions for significantly reduced contributions

-- Provides a template PowerPoint presentation following the Mid-Year Forum for Advocacy Ambassadors to personalize and present to their colleagues.
+- Provides a template PowerPoint presentation following the Mid-Year Forum for Advocacy Ambassadors to personalize and present to their colleagues

 Participating State, Subspecialty and Specialized Interest Societies

-- Provides society leader “mentors” for visits by Advocacy Ambassadors to members of Congress as part of Congressional Advocacy Day;
+- Provides society leader “mentors” for visits by Advocacy Ambassadors to members of Congress as part of Congressional Advocacy Day

-- Ensures society leader(s) attendance at required follow-up presentation by Advocacy Ambassador to their training program peers.
+- Ensures society leader(s) attendance at required follow-up presentation by Advocacy Ambassador to their training program peers

 Participating Training Programs

-- Allows time in the Advocacy Ambassador's work schedule to attend the Mid-Year Forum without vacation penalty;
+- Allows time in the Advocacy Ambassador's work schedule to attend the Mid-Year Forum without vacation penalty

-- Where possible, helps the ophthalmology society fund the Advocacy Ambassador's travel (transportation/housing);
+- Where possible, helps the ophthalmology society fund the Advocacy Ambassador's travel (transportation/housing)

-- Allows the Advocacy Ambassador "podium time" to relay to fellow ophthalmologists-in-training what s/he has learned at the Mid-Year Forum.
+- Allows the Advocacy Ambassador "podium time" to relay to fellow ophthalmologists-in-training what s/he has learned at the Mid-Year Forum

-Testimonials from Program Participants
+Testimonials from Advocacy Ambassador Program Participants